melezhik/outthentic-dsl/README.md

     # and try to find month 04 in a date string
     within: \d\d\d\d-04-\d\d

+Speaking in human language chained within expressions acts like specifications.
+When you may start with some generic assumptions and then make your requirements more specific.
+A failure on any step of chain results in immediate break.

 # Between expressions

-Between expression acts like _search context modifier_ - they change search area to one included _between_ lines matching right and left regular expression of between statement.
+Between or range expressions also act like _search context modificators_ - they change search area to one included _between_ lines matching right and left regular expression of between statement.

-It is very similar to what Perl [range operator](http://perldoc.perl.org/perlop.html#Range-Operators) does when parsing file content line by line:
+It is very similar to what Perl [range operator](http://perldoc.perl.org/perlop.html#Range-Operators) does when extracting pieces of lines inside stream

+    while (<STDOUT>){
         if /foo/ ... /bar/

-This is analogous in swat between expression for it:
+    }

+Outthentic analogy for this is between expression:

     between: foo bar

 Between expression takes 2 arguments - left and right regular expression to setup search area boundaries.

+A search context will be all the lines included between line matching left expression and line matching right expression.

+A matching (boundary) lines are not included in range:

 These are few examples: